Retiree engagement

 I currently pay an Income Related Monthly Adjustment Amount (IRMAA) directly to CMS for my Medicare Part B premium.
 Will I have IRMAA on the Part D option?

 Yes.
-Although you won't be paying your Part D premium separately, the Centers for Medicare and Medicaid (CMS) will assess an IRMAA on the amount of your UMP Classic Medicare premium that is attributable to the Part D coverage.
+Although you won't be paying your Part D premium separately, The Centers for Medicare and Medicaid (CMS) will assess an IRMAA on the amount of your UMP Classic Medicare premium that is attributable to the Part D coverage.

 I'm a Medicare retiree.
 Where can I find a comparison of PEBB plans available to me?